 It is said money alone can’t buy you happiness.
 It also apparently can’t buy you corporate vitality.
 According to a January 2019 report from eurostat, R&D expenditure from all Member States of the European Union in 2017 was close to €320 billion (2.07% of GDP).
 Corak stated that in spite of the EU’s large investment sum, Europe has little to show regarding innovation and vitality.
 Out of the one thousand largest global firms researched only one EU company from France, Dassault Systems, made the Fortune Future 50 list.
 In comparison, the US (40%) and China (40%) accounted for over 80% of the companies on that list.
 Assuming that the EU, US, and China are on a relatively level playing field when it comes to R&D, what accounts for this disparity?

 Remarkably and not surprisingly, people in positions of influence account for the majority of a company’s ability to remain vital.
 Those in leadership positions determine revenue sources, develop strategy, and shape organizational structures.
 The general workforce is at the center of enabling strategy but account for a small percentage of corporate vitality.
 The general workforce should play a greater role in improving corporate vitality.
 Companies whose strategy and structures promote inclusivity, shared accountability, foresight, and risk-taking have a definitive edge.
 Could these values essential to both corporate and human vitality be the missing link in the EU?

 About the Author

-As a Human Systems Facilitator, Executive Coach, Speaker, and Teen Parenting Author, I optimize employee engagement and leadership potential by counseling leaders and enhancing group dynamics.
+As a Human Systems Expert specializing in Conflict Resolution, Change Facilitation, and Youth Engagement, I optimize employee participation and leadership potential by influencing group dynamics in real-time.
 Inspired by how young people learn, I have coined the EPIC Model of development and wrote What You Can Learn from Your Teenager: Lessons in Parenting and Personal Growth.